-Two Refrigeration and Air Con learners make World Skills national final
+Two Refrigeration and Air Con learners make World Skills final

 Luke Haile and Peter Smith from Eastleigh College have emerged victorious in their regional heats to make the World Skills Refrigeration and Air Conditioning national final in November, as two of six competitors vying for the crown.